Glyndebourne Privacy Notice

 - communication about Glyndebourne productions, activities and products

 - our on-site caterer, Compass Group t/a RA Venues Dining at Glyndebourne, for restaurant booking

 - a mailing house for handling our direct postal communications with you.

 When we allow access to your information we always control what they can see, what they are allowed to do with it and how long they can see it.

 We do not share or sell your personal information for other organisations to use for their own purposes.
-We do not store credit card details in a usable format and will not disclose them to any third party.
+We store credit card details in a tokenized format and will not disclose them to any third party.
 The only exception is that for certain larger events we occasionally agree to assist with your catering arrangements.
 We will then share your payment details, for this purpose only, with Compass Group t/a RA Venues Dining at Glyndebourne if you have given us your express permission to do so.

 Glyndebourne, charity no. 243877, fundraises from individuals, companies and foundations who want to support our mission of reaching out and enriching as many people’s lives as possible through opera.
 Fundraising enables us to achieve our core strategic objective of remaining financially independent.